mindspore-ai/federated/docs/api/api_python_en/vertical/vertical_federated_yaml.md

 - **grads.inputs.name** (str) - Name of an input tensor related to the GradOperation operator.
 Default: "".
 - **grads.output** (dict) - Output tensor related to the GradOperation operator.
 Default: {}.
 - **grads.output.name** (str) - Name of the output tensor related to the GradOperation operator.
 Default: "".
-- **grads.output.index** (int) - Index of the output tensor related to the GradOperation operator.
-If not specified, the index value will be parsed from train_net.outputs using grads.output.name.
-Default: "".
 - **grads.params** (list) - List of weights of the training network, gradients of which will be calculated by the GradOperation operator.
 Each item is a name of weights.
 If the list is empty, gradients of weights defined in opts.params will be calculated.
 Default: [].
 - **grads.params.name** (str) - Name of weights of the training network, gradients of which will be calculated by the GradOperation operator.
 Default: "".
 - **grads.sens** (union(float, int, str)) - Sensitivity (gradient with respect to output) of the GradOperation operator used for calculating the gradients of weights of the training network.
 (Please refer to [mindspore.ops.GradOperation](https://mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.GradOperation.html)).
 If it is a float or int value, the sensitivity will be set to a constant tensor.
 If it is a str value, the sensitivity will be parsed from variable data received from other parties.
 Default: "".